RiptideOS/drip/README.md

 | `isize` | Platform Pointer Width | Platform sized signed integer            |
 | `f32`   | 4                      | 32-bit floating point number             |
 | `f64`   | 8                      | 64-bit floating point number             |

+## Examples

+Example programs written in drip can be found in the `tests/` directory.
+All examples compile and work as expected unless otherwise noted in the header comment.